craftercms/docs/source/reference/modules/craftercms/index.rst

 #.
 Delete any existing environments/module
 #.
 Download Apache Tomcat, Elasticsearch, and MongoDB (check the Gradle section on how to specify a version for each component)
 #.
-Build all CrafterCMS modules from the source (check the :ref:`newIa-git` section on how to update the source)
+Build all CrafterCMS modules from the source (check the :ref:`git` section on how to update the source)
 #.
 Create the environment folders and copy all needed resources

     - ``crafter-authoring``